-Vet fees can mount up substantially when your pet is sick, so it’s good to know what to expect when you have certain treatments and procedures done by your vet.
+Vet fees can mount up substantially when your pet is sick, so it’s good to know what to expect.

 Below are typical prices of common treatments and procedures at veterinary surgeries in the UK (please note these are intended as a guide and prices will vary between practices and by region)

 * See also dog x-ray cost to find out prices/fees for x-rays with and without sedation

 - Vet fees for a consultation or check-up: £15-50 (includes examination, discussion of the problem and options/advice)

 - N.B. clinical examination is usually free/included in the price when your pet has a booster or vaccination injection.